 - From March 2019 to March 2020, total claim denials increased 128%.

 - 38% of eligible applicants work for non-profit organizations.

 - 27% of approved PSLF applications are for non-profit workers.

 - 62% of applicants work for the U.S. government.

-- An average of 11,720 PSLF applications are pending at any given time.
+- Prior to 2021, an average of 14,749 PSLF applications were pending at any given time.

 - $115.9 billion is the total outstanding balance of borrowers eligible for PSLF.

 - Prior to 2021, $290.4 million had been forgiven through PSLF.